MicrosoftDocs/well-architected/well-architected/security/application-secrets.md

 Don't hard code secrets as static text in code artifacts such as application code, configuration files, and build-deployment pipelines.
 This is a high-risk practice that makes the code vulnerable because secrets are exposed to everyone with read access.

-You can avoid this situation **by using managed identities to eliminate the need to store credentials**.
+You can avoid this situation by using managed identities to eliminate the need to store credentials.
 Your application uses its assigned identity to authenticate against other resources through the Identity Provider (IdP).

-Test with mock secrets during development and testing to prevent accidental exposure of real secrets in nonproduction environments.
+Test in non-production environments with mock secrets during development to prevent accidental exposure of real secrets.

 **Have tools that periodically and automatically detect exposed secrets** in your application code and build artifacts.
 Use git pre-commit hooks to use tooling that will scan for credentials before source code commits happen.
-Review and sanitize application logs regularly to ensure that no secrets are inadvertently recorded.
-You can reinforce detection through processes, such as peer reviews.
+Review and sanitize application logs regularly to help ensure that no secrets are inadvertently recorded.
+You can also reinforce detection through peer reviews.

 > [!NOTE]
-> In case the scanning tools discover a secret, that secret must be considered as compromised and revoked.
+> If the scanning tools discover a secret, that secret must be considered as compromised and revoked.

 #### Respond to secret rotation

 As a workload owner, you need to **understand the secret rotation plan** and policies so that you can incorporate the new secret with minimal disruption to the users.

-When the secret is getting rotated, there might be a period where old secret isn't valid, but the new secret hasn't been placed.
+When the secret is getting rotated, there might be a window when the old secret isn't valid, but the new secret hasn't been placed.
 During that window, the component that the application is trying to reach won't acknowledge the request.
 The application can mitigate by building retry logic in the code.
-Another way is to use concurrent access patterns that allow you to have multiple credentials that you can safely change, one without impacting the other.
+You can also use concurrent access patterns that allow you to have multiple credentials that you can safely change, one without impacting the other.

-Work with the operations team and **be part of the change management process**.
+Work with the operations team and be part of the change management process.
 You also need to let the credential owners know when you decommission a part of the application that uses credentials that are no longer needed.

 **Integrate secret retrieval and configuration into your automated deployment** pipeline.
 This ensures secrets are automatically fetched during deployment.
 You can also use secret injection patterns to insert secrets into application code or configuration at runtime.
 This helps prevent secrets from being accidentally exposed to logs or version control.